-The standard settings for Apple Magic Mouse in OS X 10.9 и 10.10 are designed for smooth scrolling (Natural Scroll).
+The standard settings for Apple Magic Mouse in macOS are designed for smooth scrolling (Natural Scroll).
 With these settings trackpad and Magic Mouse continue to send scrolling events for some time even after the user stopped moving his finger.

 The settings are very suitable for panning; but cause erratic behavior if we want to associate some action to the trackpad or mouse.
 For example, if we associate "go to next/previous image" to the Magic Mouse with default natural scroll settings several files will be skipped.